moskey71/CIAB-Guacamole-Remote-Desktop/README.md

 MySQL is used by Guacamole to maintain an encrypted Guacamole User and Connection database.

-To enable connection for Remote Desktop off of the Ubuntu system XRDP and X11RDP have been built  from source to have the latest versions of both as those in most Distro repositories are quite old.
-During installation both XRDP & X11RDP will be installed on the Ubuntu 16.04 server to enable RDP connections.
+To enable connection for Remote Desktop off of the Ubuntu system XRDP and XORGXRDP have been built  from source to have the latest versions of both as those in most Distro repositories are quite old.
+During installation both XRDP & XORGXRDP will be installed on the Ubuntu 16.04 server to enable RDP connections.

 After installation & configuration of Guacamole/Tomcat/NGINX/MySQL these scripts will install the Ubuntu-Mate desktop on the target Server/Host.